-After enrollment into the mMitra mHealth program, beneficiaries receive 1-2 minute voice messages with health information according to the beneficiary's gestational age or age of the infant.
+After enrollment into the mMitra mHealth program, beneficiaries receive 1-2 minute voice messages with health information according to beneficiary's gestational age or age of the infant.
 Unfortunately, despite the proven effectiveness of this information program in improving maternal health outcomes, ARMMAN often sees dwindling engagement rates among beneficiaries, including frequent dropouts.
-Around 22% of beneficiaries drop out of the program after just 3 months.
-To counter this issue, ARMMAN leverages health workers that place live service calls (phone calls) to a limited number of beneficiaries on a weekly basis to encourage beneficiaries' participation, address requests/ complaints, and attempt to prevent engagement drops.
-This raises the key question of deciding which beneficiaries to pick for live service calls in order to improve engagement rates among the beneficiaries.
+Around 22% of beneficiaries dropout of the program after just 3 months.
+To counter this issue, ARMMAN leverages health workers that place live service calls (phone calls) to a limited number beneficiaries on a weekly basis to encourage beneficiaries' participation, address requests/ complaints, and attempt to prevent engagement drops.
+This limitation in number of service calls raises the key question of deciding which beneficiaries to pick for live service call in order to improve engagement rates among the beneficiaries.